shanicohen1902/typescript-introduction-workshop/slidev/slides.md

 1 < 2 < 3; // -> true
 3 > 2 > 1; // -> false
 ```
+-->

+---
+layout: center
+---

+# Is there any way to avoid unexpected behavior at runtime?

 ---

 # Object